 To make designing interior spaces easier, Arkio also features parametric hollow shapes that maintain their wall thickness even as you stretch them or skew them.

 Working with smart volumetric objects is different from working with traditional CAD tools, but it can also be more intuitive and fast.
 The model is also clean, volumetric geometry can be exported and later be reused in other CAD applications more easily.

 Arkio does not (yet) work with smart families or parametric blocks but you can add as much detail as you like and duplicate or array groups of hosted objects with all their attached child components.
 When you adjust a parent shape the child geometry will automatically adjust and resize to fit those new changes, making all geometry you create in Arkio parametric and flexible from the start.

-For the beta we are be interested in your overall thoughts about this way of working and what are key functionalities missing to make this modeling approach useful in your design process.
+For the beta, we are interested in your overall thoughts about this way of working and what are key functionalities missing to make this modeling approach useful in your design process.